fazmain/ChatGPT_Finder/README.md

 To install the extension, follow these steps:

-1. Clone the repository to your local machine.
+1. Clone the repository to your local machine or download the zipped folder and unzip it.
 2. Open your browser's extension settings.
 3. Enable developer mode.
-4. Click on "Load unpacked" and select the cloned repository folder.
+4. Click on "Load unpacked" and select the cloned repository folder or the unzipped folder.

 ## Usage